TUDa-FZD/Lanelet2-BSSD-Converter/doc/architecture.md

       as a behavior space),
       2. creates a behavior space object including all the elements that are necessary for that,
       3. assigns the longitudinal boundaries to the respective behavior objects,
-      4. calls the function 'derive_behavior' in the DataHandler class which itself calls multiple functions, that derive behavioral demands for the newly created behavior space object.
+      4. calls the function 'derive_behavior' in the DataHandler class which itself calls multiple functions that derive behavioral demands for the newly created behavior space object.
 5. The io_handler module saves Lanelet2 and BSSD elements to separate files and merges those files to eventually achieve a united map-file of a Lanelet2 map with the generated BSSD extension.

-## Behavior derivation and extendability
+## Behavior Derivation and Extendability
-As mentioned in the previous section, the function 'derive_behavior' calls multiple sub functions that are deriving behavioral properties of the behavior attributes of BSSD.
-Since this framework is not deriving the entire behavioral demand of a scenery in Lanelet2 as of April 19, 2022, further integrations will be necessary to derive more behavior attributes and their properties.
+As mentioned in the previous section, the function 'derive_behavior' calls multiple sub functions that derive behavioral properties of the behavioral attributes of BSSD.
+Since this framework is not deriving the entire behavioral demand of a scenery in Lanelet2 yet, further integrations will be necessary to derive more behavioral attributes and their properties.
 To achieve this extension, more functions can be integrated in the method 'derive_behavior' in the DataHandler class.
-The current derivations are spread over different behavior attributes and can be seen as a demonstration how a derivation may be possible.
+The current derivations are spread over different behavioral attributes and can be seen as a demonstration how a derivation may be possible.
 At the moment the following derivations are included:
-- Derivation of the **CrossingType of lateral boundaries** based on there type and subtype.
+- Derivation of the **CrossingType of lateral boundaries** based on their type and subtype.
 Furthermore, for parking areas next to a lateral boundary of a lanelet, the property 'parking_only' is derived.
 The following functions are used for this derivation:
   - DataHandler.derive_behavior_boundary_lateral